The Neat and Tidy Man

 Firehouse and Similar Traditional Waxes

-Firehouse uses only beeswax and a petroleum-based ingredient to make it soft enough to handle.
-This also keeps the mustache flexible in spite of a strong hold.
+Firehouse uses mostly beeswax with a petroleum-based ingredient to make it soft enough to handle.
+This also keeps the mustache flexible in spite of its strong hold.

-It comes in three shades derived from the beeswax itself: light for blond, gray, and white hair; and two darker shades to play down grays while enhancing perceived volume.
+It comes in three shades: “light” for blond, gray, and white hair; and two darker shades to play down grays while enhancing perceived volume.
+Its pigment is derived naturally from the beeswax itself.

-To properly remove it, use an oil-based cleanser.
+To properly remove traditional waxes, use an oil-based cleanser.
 The easiest option for tired men at the end of a hard day is a two-phase micellar water.

 The Surprising Alternative

-In the above photo, I’ve actually used Pritt Stick to create that fantastic two-week-old handlebar.
+In the above photo, I’ve actually used Pritt Stick to create my two-week-old handlebar.

-Although its ingredients aren’t even similar to mustache wax, it still binds hairs, achieving the same result as a stiff-setting wax like Brother’s Love Clear.
+Although its ingredients aren’t even similar to those of mustache wax, it still binds hairs, achieving the same result as a stiff-setting wax like Brother’s Love Clear.

-Apart from being cheap, Pritt Stick offers a safe-to-use, non-toxic, water-soluble alternative that washes out easily without damaging the hair.
-It’s ideal if you’re eager to see how you’ll look with an upturned curl, but were misled into buying a drugstore balm instead of wax.
+Aside from being inexpensive, Pritt Stick offers a safe-to-use, non-toxic, water-soluble alternative that washes out easily without damaging the hair.
+It’s ideal if you’re eager to see how you’ll look with an upturned curl, but have returned from the drugstore with balm instead of wax.

 How to Combine Beard Balm and Mustache Wax